High Resolution 3D Epitope Mapping Services. Antibody-Antigen 3D Structure Determination.

 Structure-guided engineering of immunotherapies targeting TRBC1 and TRBC2 in T cell malignancies.
 Ferrari (Autolus Therapeutics) et al., 2024, Nat Commun, 15.

 Peripheral T cell lymphomas are typically aggressive with a poor prognosis.
 Unlike other hematologic malignancies, the lack of target antigens to discriminate healthy from malignant cells limits the efficacy of immunotherapeutic approaches.
 The T cell receptor expresses one of two highly homologous chains [T cell receptor β-chain constant (TRBC) domains 1 and 2] in a mutually exclusive manner, making it a promising target.
-Here, the authors demonstrate specificity redirection by rational design, using structure-guided computational biology to generate a TRBC2-specific antibody (KFN), complementing the previously described laboratory antibody with unique TRBC1 specificity (Jovi-1) for targeting a broader spectrum of T cell malignancies that clonally express either of the two chains.
+Here, the authors demonstrate specificity redirection by rational design, using structure-guided computational biology to generate a TRBC2-specific antibody (KFN), complementing the previously described laboratory antibody with unique TRBC1 specificity (Jovi-1) to target a broader spectrum of T cell malignancies that clonally express either chain.
 SARomics Biostructures assisted the project by determining the 3D structure of Jovi-1 in complex with TRBC2.
-The structure of the antibody-antigen complex enabled the explanation of Jovi-1’s high selectivity for TRBC1.
+The structure of the antibody-antigen complex helped explain Jovi-1’s high selectivity for TRBC1.

 PDB ID: 7AMP, 7AMQ, 7AMR, and 7AMS at a resolution of 2.64 Å, 2.35 Å, 1.95 Å, and 2.42 Å, respectively.